There is nothing worse than working with a broken sewing machine. This article helps you if you’re facing sewing machine stitch problems.

 The other thing to check is the size of the needle for example if you are sewing woven fabric with a dull needle it would ultimately start puckering the fabric.
 The last thing that needs to be fixed is the way you feed the fabric.

 If you are a beginner these sewing machine stitch problems may create a mess to be dealt with intellectually.
-But going through these guides to troubleshooting them will surely assist you to hold back from frustration and waste of time.
+But going through these guides to troubleshoot them will surely assist you to hold back from frustration and waste of time.

 If you have any queries to ask, please ask freely.
 We are happy to help you.